jebu/stackmob-js-sdk/README.md

 To get started, visit the <a href="https://www.stackmob.com/platform/help/tutorials/html5_js_sdk" target="_blank">Getting Started</a>.

+**Do not link from your project to this file.
+This is a living JS file and will change while in development.
+Stable release versions of the JS SDK will be published officially to `static.stackmob.com/js/stackmob-js-x.x.x-min.js`**

 # Learning

 There are plenty of resources to help you get familiar with the JS SDK ranging from docs to actual working examples.